-Harsh, right?
-Well, sibling rivalry can be harsh, and often is.
-This particular relationship conflict is as old as humankind, one of the best-known examples being the epic tale of Cain and Abel in the Christian bible.
-So, you're not alone or aberrant for experiencing strong negative feelings towards your sister or brother.
-To best deal with these feelings, though, it would be beneficial first to understand more about this type of conflict.
+Sibling rivalries can be harsh, even into adulthood.
+It's a conflict as old as humankind-one of the best-known examples being the epic tale of Cain and Abel.
+So if you're having a tough time with your sister or brother, you're not alone.
+To best cope, it's helpful to understand more about this type of conflict.

-When the following applies, sibling rivalry disorder (SRD) might be diagnosed.
-It occurs in families where there is a conflict between siblings which is so severe that it:
+Sibling rivalry disorder (SRD) might be diagnosed where there is a conflict between siblings so severe that it:

-- is damaging to the self-esteem or psychological well-being of one or more family members, and
+Is damaging to the self-esteem or psychological wellbeing of one or more family members

 How Does Sibling Rivalry Manifest?

-The rivalry between adult siblings reflects many of the issues that cause most relationships to go wrong and may include behavior like stonewalling, open aggression and fights, cruelly manipulative behavior, as well as avoiding each other and other similarly unpleasant exchanges.
+Rivalry between adult siblings may include behavior like stonewalling, open aggression, fights, cruelly manipulative behavior, as well as avoiding each other or unpleasant exchanges.

 What Causes Sibling Rivalry?

-Results demonstrated that only 15% of children felt they were treated equally by their parents.
-Also, where the mother designated a specific child the task of taking care of her (possibly demonstrating favoritism), all the children in the family showed greater symptoms of depression.
+Results demonstrated that only 15 percent of children felt they were treated equally by their parents.
+Also, where the mother assigned a specific child the task of taking care of her (possibly demonstrating favoritism), all the children in the family showed greater symptoms of depression.
 However, the children didn't link their mental health directly to the perceived unequal treatment.

-But What If I'm an Adult and I Still Hate My Sister/Brother?!
+But What If I'm an Adult and I Still Hate My Siblings or Sister/Brother?

-It's all well and good to understand that your hatred can stem from rivalry when you were children, and fight for your parents' favor, but what if the hatred towards one or more of your siblings is overwhelming even in adulthood?
+Your hatred can stem from rivalry when you were children, and fight for your parents' favor, but what if the hatred towards one or more of your siblings is overwhelming, and continuing even in adulthood?